 1822(11th of Adar): Isaac Franks the American patriot from Philadelphia who served in the Continental Army passed away.

-1837: Chicago receives its official charter by the state of Illinois.
+1837: Chicago receivee its official charter from the state of Illinois.
 Jews first came to Chicago from Prussia, Austria, Bohemia and sections of modern-day Poland, fleeing oppression to settle in the Chicago area as early as 1832.
 Kehilat Anshe Mayriv (Congregation of the People of the West), Chicago's first Jewish congregation, was founded in 1847; in 1851 KAM built the city's first synagogue at Clark and Jackson streets, a site now occupied by the Kluczynski Federal Building.
 It was followed by B'nai Shalom, in 1852, and Chicago Sinai, the city's first Reform congregation, in 1861.
 The expansion of the Jewish community was slow but steady.
 In 1871, the Great Fire destroyed many residences near the downtown business district, forcing thousands of people to relocate.
 The more prosperous German Jews, who made up the majority, moved south along Michigan, Wabash and Indiana avenues, eventually settling in Washington Park, Kenwood, Hyde Park and South Shore; the Eastern European Jews moved west of the central business district in the vicinity of Maxwell Street.
 Between 1880 and 1900, a new wave of 55,000 Russian and Polish Jews crowded into the Maxwell Street market neighborhood.
 Yiddish was the language of choice.
 Dozens of Hebrew schools and Yiddish theaters were organized, and 40 Orthodox shuls were built within walking distance of Halsted and Maxwell streets.
 As successive waves of Jewish immigrants became settled and successful, the Jewish community began expanding.
 In addition to continued growth on the South Side, neighborhoods such as Lawndale and Douglas Park on the West Side and Albany Park, Humboldt Park, Lake View, Uptown and Edgewater on the North Side became vibrant Jewish communities.
 Many Chicago Jews today trace their roots in this city to one or more of these areas.

 1838: The first Sunday School for Jewish students, under the direction of the Female Hebrew Benevolent Society, opened today in Philadelphia, PA.